johalun/lwjgl3-port/README.md

 # lwjgl3-port
-FreeBSD port of LWJGL3
+FreeBSD port of LWJGL3 (only includes dependencies needed for Minecraft client)

 ### Notes

-Build will fail on FreeBSD 11 because the binary `genie` is built for FreeBSD 12.
-The two options are, build a new one from repo https://github.com/bkaradzic/GENie or use the Linux version by changing the path to genie in the Makefile.
+Step 1
+Read through the `build.sh` script.
+Install binary dependencies if necessary.

+Step 2
+Execute `./build.sh`

-When build is complete, start with
+When build is complete, set `ROOT` in `minecraft-runtime-1.13` to this folder and start with

 `./minecraft-client-1.13`

-From the Minecraft launcher, edit your profile and change the executable to `<absolute-path-to-this-repo>/minecraft-runtime-1.13`
+From the Minecraft launcher, edit your profile and change the executable to `<absolute-path-to-this-folder>/minecraft-runtime-1.13`